Food52’s secret recipe for building a $100 million media empire

 There are no shortage of recipe sites on the internet—from Martha Stewart’s pastel-hued empire to curated recipes on Bon Appétit to home-grown blogs.
 But no food site has managed to blend e-commerce with content as successfully as Food52.

-New York Times food editors Amanda Hesser and Merrill Stubbs founded Food52 in 2008 as a website that bridged the gap between gourmet cooking and crowdsourced recipes.
-Over the past 13 years, it has evolved to include an online marketplace of home goods and a line of kitchen products.
-This week, it announced that it had acquired Dansk, a 50-year-old Scandinavian home brand with a cult following.
+New York Times food editors Amanda Hesser and Merrill Stubbs founded Food52 in 2009 as a website that bridged the gap between gourmet cooking and crowdsourced recipes.
+Over the past 12 years, it has evolved to include an online marketplace of home goods and a line of kitchen products.
+This week, it announced that it had acquired Dansk, a 67-year-old Scandinavian-inspired home brand with a cult following.

 At a time when many media outlets are flailing, Food52 is a rare success story.
 Right before the pandemic, VC firm The Chernin Group (TCG) bought a majority stake in the company for $83 million, bringing Food52’s total funding to $96.6 million and valuing it at $100 million.
 COVID-19 only fueled the platform’s growth.
 In 2020, Food52 doubled its revenue from the year before, achieving profitability for the first time.
 It’s recipe traffic went up by 34%, and its YouTube subscribers nearly quadrupled to 400,000.
 But now the question is whether the site can maintain its inclusive, intimate relationship with its audience as it scales.